-For Notes which are deferred payment loans, the Lender must accept voluntary payments on the loan.
+For deferred payment loans, the Lender must accept voluntary payments on the loan.
 Loan payments will be credited to principal.
 The Borrower may repay the loan balance at any time with no penalty.

 2. Payment of Property Taxes and Insurance: